TomasMikula/tomasmikula.github.io/_posts/2015-02-13-animated-transitions-made-easy.md

 Val<T> animated = val.animate(duration, interpolator);
 ```

 does not start the animation yet.
-Only when a listener is registered with the animated value is there a JavaFX animation started in the background.
+Only when a listener is registered with the `animated` value does a JavaFX animation start in the background.
 As soon as all the listeners are removed, the background animation is stopped.
 In other words, animated values follow the ReactFX's general philosophy of _lazy binding_.